 Make time spent at one of Parks Canada’s national parks or national historic sites even more special by booking one of the hundreds of unique enhanced experiences that are on offer for you to enjoy.
 Did you know that Parks Canada offers everything from a chance to dress up in authentic historic costume and learn to shoot muskets, to dark sky storytelling hikes and multi-day wilderness adventures?

 There are programs to fit all budgets, from audio tours under a fiver to high-end immersive experiences in the heart of nature.
 No car?
 No worries!
-Plenty of Parks Canada’s enhanced programming happens a stone’s throw from the city, just grab your free Discovery Pass and book now for an awesome day out.
+Plenty of Parks Canada’s enhanced programming happens a stone’s throw from the city, book now for an awesome day out.

 Saddle up and ride back to the days of the Old West on a 48-hour adventure riding the range with a local rancher.
 Get in touch with your inner cowboy or cowgirl on an all-inclusive expedition through the Badlands.
 Reconnect with nature as you sleep under the stars in a cozy bed roll, eat rib-sticker meals from the chuck wagon and let the pace of life slow down from a gallop to a trot.

 Take a stroll on the Tablelands with a knowledgeable Parks Canada guide and discover why the ground beneath your feet changed the way that we look at our world.
 Tectonic plate theory was proved thanks to Gros Morne’s unique geology.
 See the earth’s mantle revealed after being pushed into place as continents collided almost half a billion years ago, marvel at Newfoundland’s floral emblem the carnivorous pitcher plant, all just an easy stroll from the fascinating visitor centre with its museum and interactive displays.